-These factors are not inconsistent or incongruent with typical residential and commercial development or with water storage proposals.
+These factors are not inconsistent or incongruent with typical residential and commercial development.

 There are 10 National Environmental Standards as follows:

 National Environmental Standard for Air Quality: This standard sets maximum allowable concentrations for various air pollutants to protect human health and the environment.
 This has no relevance to the project.